pretix/pretix-docs/docs/guides/products/index.md

 Cross-selling products are also not offered in the shop, but during checkout.
 Unlike add-on products, the contents of the cart to not decide what cross-selling products the customer can buy.
 Finally, products of the "normal + cross-selling" type are offered as both standalone products and in the cross-selling step.
-The "Cross-selling condition" setting below determines how products in the "cross-selling" and "normal + cross-selling" categories are offered in your shop.
+The "Cross-selling condition" setting below determines how products in categories of the type "cross-selling" and "normal + cross-selling" are offered in your shop.

 Click the :btn:Save: button at the bottom of the page.
 This takes you back to the product categories page, which now also lists the newly created category.